yanagishima/yanagishima/README.md

 # Features
 * easy to install(no RDBMS)
-* easy to use like MySQL Workbench(for example, right click)
+* easy to use like MySQL Workbench(for example, right click operation)
 * query history for self by using local storage
 * query bookmark
 * show query execution list
 * kill running query
+* format query
+* show columns
+* show partitoins

 # Limitation